top of page

 A Northern Populist Narrative: How Best to Harness It?

 A deep dive into the socio-economic factors driving voting patterns in Makerfield and across the red wall.
-This article confronts the harsh realities of regional inequalities, and the inadequacy of successive governments in tackling these issues.
+This article confronts the harsh realities of regional inequalities and the inadequacy of successive governments in addressing them.

 18th June 2026